7Pikes/hash_map_hash/README.md

 (mappings) in files or in a database, and avoid writing a new parser for every new data format.

-It can transform plain data structures, but specifically designed to work with complex nested data structures.
-An output hash is always flatten.
+It can transform plain data structures, but is specifically designed to work with complex nested data structures.
+The resulting hash is always flat.

 ## Installation